msaud30/Saud-Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/63278449/206059786-61d5a9c0-7876-475e-95b6-ce2137dd6c6b.png)
 ![image](https://user-images.githubusercontent.com/63278449/206059828-2743efd2-1f83-4060-97c9-44d9637c72a6.png)

-# Now we split the data into training set and test set, We will use 80% of the data as the training set and the rest 20% of the data as test set.
+### Now we split the data into training set and test set.
+We use 80% of the data as the training set and the rest 20% of the data as test set.

 from sklearn.model_selection import train_test_split
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=0)